Hiking Essentials: 5 Hiking Trip Must-Haves

-It’s the most wonderful time of year!
+It's the most wonderful time of year!
+It's hiking season!

 For those reading this around the world, let me just brag about where I live for a minute.
 I live in the most beautiful place on earth.
 The Rocky Mountains are an hour away from my house.
 These mountains are filled with the most spectacular views, challenging trails, and amazing restaurants.
 I just can't get enough of them!